 DHS/TANF - DHS-TANF will refer customers to all other partners when a referral will provide a wider range of supportive services and a higher quality of education & training opportunities.
 Referrals are completed via email and/or telephone communication until such time as a web-based referral system is in place.
-Referrals will use the One-Stop Referral Form with a phone call to the designated partner staff.
+Customer referrals will be accomplished using the MOU Partner Suite of the Integrate tracking and referral software.